-The primary contribution of this paper is a new generic framework for designing 4PAKE protocols that meet the requirements discussed above.
-Our framework is based on a compositional approach and can be regarded as a form of compiler combining and transforming two building blocks - (i) a secure two-party password-based authenticated key exchange (2PAKE) protocol, and (ii) a secure two-party asymmetric-key or symmetric-key authenticated key exchange (2A/SAKE) protocol - into a secure four-party password-based authenticated key exchange protocol.
+The primary contribution of this article is a new generic framework for designing 4PAKE protocols that address the aforementioned requirements and limitations of Kerberos and C2C-PAKE.
+Our framework is based on a compositional approach and can be regarded as a form of compiler combining and transforming two building blocks-(1) a secure two-party password-based authenticated key exchange (2PAKE) protocol, and (2) a secure two-party asymmetric-key or symmetric-key authenticated key exchange (2A/SAKE) protocol-into a secure four-party password-based authenticated key exchange protocol.
 We describe the cryptographic primitives and building blocks used in this work in Section 3 and give an overview of our approach in Section 4.
 The details of our new framework and some concrete instantiations of generic 4PAKE protocols are presented in Section 5.

-Moreover, we define a security model for our generic 4PAKE protocols based on the Real-Or-Random (ROR) security model [1] and show that our protocols are secure in the model.
+Moreover, we define a security model for our generic 4PAKE protocols based on the Real-Or-Random (ROR) security model [Abdalla et al. 2005] and show that our protocols are secure in the model.
 Our security definitions and analyses are shown in Sections 6 and 7, respectively.
-Our security proofs rely solely on the security properties of the cryptographic primitives on which our protocols are based, and do not make use of the Random Oracle model [7].
+Our security proofs rely solely on the security properties of the cryptographic primitives on which our protocols are based, and do not make use of the Random Oracle model [Bellare and Rogaway 1993a].

-In an extended abstract of this work [19], we presented a 4PAKE protocol that uses 2PAKE and 2AAKE as building blocks and showed that it is provably secure in our security model; however, no implementation results were given.
-This paper presents the full version of our results where we further propose two new 4PAKE protocols: a 4PAKE variant that optimises our earlier protocol shown in [19] by allowing key reuse; and a 4PAKE protocol that builds on 2PAKE and 2SAKE (instead of 2PAKE and 2AAKE).
 We also implement our protocols and provide some empirical performance evaluation in Section 8.
-Our experimental results show that all of the 4PAKE protocols have only slightly higher (between $1.05 \times$ and $1.1 \times$) client-side computational overhead than that of public key Kerberos.
-However, in return, our protocols are approximately $1.1 \times$ to $1.2 \times$ faster than public key Kerberos from the server's perspective, and thus, can scale better.
+Our experimental results show that all of the 4PAKE protocols have only slightly higher (between $1.05\times$ and $1.1\times$) client-side computational overhead than that of public key Kerberos.
+However, in return, our protocols are approximately $1.1\times$ to $1.2\times$ faster than public key Kerberos from the server's perspective, and thus, can scale better.
 Further, our approach is more usable in the sense that the user only needs to remember a password, and flexible in terms of reuse of existing two-party key exchange protocols.